Replanting plants is quite a complex activity. This is especially true for conifers because they are more sensitive to disturbing roots.

 The first thing to do is to water the tree with a few gallons of water.
 Next, keep an eye on the moisture content of the soil, and as soon as it is about 1 inch dry, water the spruce.

-If you put a shade over the transplanted spruce, the chances that it will take root are greatly increased.
+The next thing to do is to install shade over the spruce.
 You need to cut off about 50% of the sun’s rays.
 The shade should remain for the rest of the season.